Gianluca-Schileo/projet_ips/README.md

 # Indice de Position Sociale (IPS) Project

-### Considering IPS and IVAL, what factors should be taken into account when making high school policies to increase student success?
+### Considering IPS and IVAL, what factors should be taken into account when making government aid programs to increase student success?

 ### Datasets